logeswari-g/ednue-frontend-internship/Notes/Day_12.md

 ### Key Features of JSON

 1. **Simplicity**: JSON is easy to read and write, with a straightforward syntax.
-2. **Interoperability**: JSON is language-independent, making it a popular choice for data exchange between systems written in different programming languages.
-3. **Structured Data**: JSON supports nested data structures, including objects and arrays.
+2. **Structured Data**: JSON supports nested data structures, including objects and arrays.

 ### JSON Syntax